 - Turnover can harm customer service and quality, which are direct expressions of the company, and cause the company to lose a competitive advantage

-- Turnover typically causes lack of motivation and low morale
+- Turnover typically causes a lack of motivation and low morale

 - A lack of employee confidence and low morale is correlated with lower profits

 When an employee leaves involuntarily, other employees might speculate that they’re next on the chopping block, which can heighten anxiety and motivate job searches.
-They might fear that new hires might outperform them, which can also lead to tension and new challenges among coworkers.
+They also may fear that new hires might outperform them, which can also lead to tension and new competition among coworkers.